 Mr. Jordan’s success in the gasoline/convenience store business was due to his ingenuity and foresight.
 Many, people have tried to break into the gasoline business but failed as larger oil companies prevailed.
 Knowing this, Mr. Jordan strategically located his stores and strived to offer something different and better to his customers.
 In an attempt to offer low prices, he gambled on the concept of self-service gasoline before anyone in the area ever heard about it.
 He was the first to introduce self- serve gasoline in Georgia and in many parts of North and South Carolina.
 Eventually it paid off, and Mr. Jordan became known as a pioneer in self-service gasoline in the southeast.

 In his early years of business, Mr. Jordan recognized a need for a distributor of unbranded gasoline.
 He realized that he could buy gas directly from the wholesaler and deliver it to his station and other stations at a savings that would give him a competitive advantage.
 He bought, sold, and delivered gasoline to neighboring stations for many years.
-Eventually, he put approximately 100 people to work in the retail gasoline business.
+Eventually, he put approximately 100 people in the retail gasoline business.
 By being innovative, taking chances, and making opportunities, he was able to grow and expand his business.

 Mr. Jordan, a true entrepreneur and businessman, also seized opportunities in other areas.
-In 1955, he helped a friend start-up Security Finance, which in a few years, became extremely successful.
+In 1955, he helped a friend start-up Security Finance, which in a few years became extremely successful.
 In the early 1980’s, he bought 50% of Security Finance, which he sold back in 1988 for a profit.
-In addition, he became a part owner in a steak house chain called the Golden Corral in 1970.
+In addition, he became a 25% owner in a steak house chain called the Golden Corral in 1970.
 He sold out early, took the profits, and started another steak house restaurant called Cattletown USA.

 Mr. Jordan passed away in 2006, leaving the growth and direction of the company in the hands of his five children.

-Today, Jordan Oil Company continues to grow, and Hot Spot continues to serve our customers by constructing and operating state-of-the-art fueling facilities, convenience stores, and branded food stores.
+Today, R. L. Jordan Oil Company continues to grow, and Hot Spot continues to serve our customers by constructing and operating state-of-the-art fueling facilities, convenience stores, and branded food stores.
 Presently, Hot Spot management is focusing on maintaining and enhancing our competitive edge in the markets we serve.
 A dedication to innovation and a desire to offer great products at competitive prices has always been our goal.

 Mr. Jordan strongly believed that to be successful you have to be the very best at what you do.
 That’s how he built his business, and that is what Hot Spot is striving for today.

-COO – Wilton Jordan
+Wilton L. Jordan

 Director of Logistics-Dan Durbin

-Director Of Marketing – David Jordan
+Marketing Specialist – Rob Jordan